profConradi/profConradi/README.md

 - Math visualizations like this [one](https://mathematical-oncology.org/art/276/) or the one in [this calendar](https://github.com/Computational-Discovery-on-Jupyter/Computational-Discovery-on-Jupyter/blob/315888817240504d7f79e744a1cf8210c18a435c/CalendarImageDescriptions.pdf) (June).
 Please see my [X (Tweeter) profile](https://twitter.com/S_Conradi).
 - Agent Based Models.
 - Fractals.
-- Drawing math art usign Python.
+- Drawing math art usign Python like the following one.

 ![creature106_1 - dimensioni medie](https://github.com/user-attachments/assets/377c9e78-4c77-4b92-bdae-8871a8429600)